 Many of us are so used to complaining, wishing, and dreaming, that we really don’t know how to practice gratitude.

-I’m taking this opportunity to talk about gratitude, because it fits right in line with minimalism and simple living.
+I’m taking this opportunity to talk about gratitude because it fits right in line with minimalism and simple living.
 The minimalist lifestyle teaches you to be content with what you have.
-Minimalism teaches you contentment when you figure out what you have that truly adds value to your life, and getting rid of (or minimizing) the rest.
+Minimalism teaches you contentment when you figure out what you have that truly adds value to your life, and get rid of (or minimize) the rest.